* This is the Professional Version. *

 Aluminum hydroxide is a relatively safe, commonly used antacid.
 With chronic use, phosphate depletion occasionally develops as a result of binding of phosphate by aluminum in the GI tract.
 The risk of phosphate depletion increases in alcoholics, undernourished patients, and patients with renal disease (including those receiving hemodialysis).
 Aluminum hydroxide causes constipation.

-Mg hydroxide is a more effective antacid than aluminum but may cause diarrhea.
-To limit diarrhea, many proprietary antacids combine Mg and aluminum antacids.
-Because small amounts of Mg are absorbed, Mg preparations should be used with caution in patients with renal disease.
+Magnesium hydroxide is a more effective antacid than aluminum but may cause diarrhea.
+To limit diarrhea, many proprietary antacids combine magnesium and aluminum antacids.
+Because small amounts of magnesium are absorbed, magnesium preparations should be used with caution in patients with renal disease.

 Certain prostaglandins (especially misoprostol) inhibit acid secretion by decreasing the generation of cyclic AMP that is triggered by histamine stimulation of the parietal cell, and enhance mucosal defense.
 Synthetic prostaglandin derivatives are used predominantly to decrease the risk of NSAID-induced mucosal injury.
 Patients at high risk of NSAID-induced ulcers (ie, elderly patients, those with a history of ulcer or ulcer complication, those also taking corticosteroids) are candidates to take misoprostol 200 mcg po qid with food along with their NSAID.
 Common adverse effects of misoprostol are abdominal cramping and diarrhea, which occur in 30% of patients.
 Misoprostol is a powerful abortifacient and is absolutely contraindicated in women of childbearing age who are not using contraception.